Three great ways to bring the Constitution LIVE to your students!

 - Advise the Center’s education team on new and additional resources that will best support teachers and students nationwide.

 - Advocate on behalf of the Center through social media posts, regional professional networks, and professional development workshops.

 Members of the advisory council will have a voice in shaping our free online classes, and will receive a yearly stipend for their valuable time and professional advice.
-They can also join in our professional development opportunities that include prominent scholars and judges—including our Bill of Rights Virtual Summer Teacher Workshop, which will be available exclusively to Teacher Advisory Council members.
+They can also join in our professional development opportunities that include prominent scholars and judges—including programs available exclusively to Teacher Advisory Council members.